erikeldridge/erikeldridge.github.com/_posts/2017-08-13-praise-for-the-humble-bus.md

 ---
-title: Praise for the humble bus
+title: Praise for the humble bus 🚌
 layout: post
 tags: bus pubsub pattern
 ---

 ## Context

+This is a stream-of-consciousness gush for a pattern I like.
+I start by stating some things I like followed by a pattern that produces these things and then attempt to state the problem being solved (in case other folks like me appreciate a problem statement).

-I'm a fan of the unidirectional event flow first brought to my attention by React.
-Prakhar mentioned this is also called the yo-yo pattern.
-Yo-yo JS provides a simple implemention.
+I'm a fan of the unidirectional event flow first brought to my attention by React/Redux.
+[Prakhar](https://github.com/prakhar1989) mentioned this is also called the yo-yo pattern.
+(Events bubble up, views render down). [yo-yo.js](https://github.com/maxogden/yo-yo) provides a delightfully simple implemention. [choo](https://github.com/choojs/choo) completes yo-yo pattern by building on yo-yo.js and injecting an event bus into the view renderer.

 Slightly related, I'm also enamored by the notion of an append-only log, reverently described by Jay Kreps and Martin Kleppmann in [The Log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) and [Turning the database inside-out with Apache Samza](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/), respectively.
 Kleppmann provides additional, wonderful context in [Data Intensive Applications](http://dataintensive.net/).